IPT for Cancer

 Because the cancer is in metabolic stress, the chemotherapy gets a bigger bang for its buck out of every dose with very low side effects.

-- IPT may change the blood chemistry for the better.
-Dr. Perez Garcia believed that changes that occurred in the “biological terrane” of the body after IPT made it less hospitable to future disease.
+6. "IPT may change the blood chemistry for the better" according to Dr. Perez Garcia.
+The changes that occur in the “biological terrane” of the body after IPT make it less hospitable to future diseases.

 IPT was developed in the late 1920s by Dr. Perez Garcia, as an alternative to treating syphilis with almost lethal doses of mercury and arsenic.
-Back then, it was referred to as cellular therapy, and Dr. Garcia first used this method to treat cancer in 1945.
+Back then, it was referred to as cellular therapy, and Dr. Garcia first used this method to treat cancer in 1945

-- How does insulin potentiation therapy work?
+How does insulin potentiation therapy work?

 IPT uses insulin to improve the effectiveness of conventional chemotherapy.
 When insulin is injected into the cancer patient’s body, it lowers their blood sugar just like it would for a diabetic patient.
 This puts the cancer cells into metabolic stress, essentially weakening them so that they are unable to fight the chemotherapy when it enters the body.
 This creates a higher intracellular concentration of chemotherapy medicine, which then leads to increased drug effectiveness.

-- How long does insulin therapy take to work?
+How long does insulin therapy take to work?

-- What are the side effects of insulin therapy?
+What are the side effects of insulin therapy?

 Because IPT is administered in conjunction with traditional chemotherapy, patients can still expect to experience some of chemotherapy’s common side effects such as hair loss, fatigue, frequent bruising and bleeding, vomiting, anemia, and appetite and weight changes.
-Notably, reducing the amount of chemotherapy entering the entire body leads to fewer and much less severe side-effects of the chemotherapy.
+Notably, reducing the amount of chemotherapy entering the entire body leads to fewer and much less severe side effects of the chemotherapy.